Student Activities Office Grants

 • Two budgets are required for the program:

 • A proposed event budget: to be submitted in the group’s proposal.
 This includes all projected event expenses, including costs and income not requested through the SAO Grant.
+All expenses must be listed and justified when prompted in the proposal.

 • A post-event budget: must be submitted in the post-event evaluation form.
 This includes all actual expenses and income, including costs not requested for SAO Grant funding and all income brought in specifically for this event.